FirePowi/PluralKit/docs/content/user-guide.md

 ---
-title: User Guide
+title: Guide Utilisateurice
-description: PluralKit's user guide contains a walkthrough of the bot's features, as well as how to use them.
+description: Guide utilisateurice PluralKit contenant la procédure pas à pas des fonctionalités du bot, autant que comment les utiliser.
 permalink: /guide

-# To prevent sidebar from getting super long
+# Pour empêcher la sidebare d’être super longue
 sidebarDepth: 1
 ---

-# User Guide
+# Guide Utilisateurice [Travail en cours]

 ## Adding the bot to your server
 If you want to use PluralKit on a Discord server, you must first *add* it to the server in question.
 For this, you'll need the *Manage Server* permission on there.